JCachada/personal-website-dev-old/content/blog/game-update-july-2020/index.md

 You can see there are four main components in the scene: the player character, a monster (here represented by a nice little ghost), an obstacle in the form of a pillar, and the GUI controlling the player's health and stamina.

-Keeping in line with what I mentioned before, let's look at what the code looks like in the actual scene's code.
+Keeping in line with what I mentioned before, let's look at what the code looks like in the actual scene's file.

 ```python
 func _ready():